-What’s the best German bank for English-speakers?
+What are the best German banks for English speakers?

 Today, there are over 1,800 banks in Germany and 230,000 expats.